Perry-xD/VcVideoPlayer/README.md

 6. `SUPPORT_GROUP` : Support Group username without @ [Leave this if you don't have one]
 7. `UPDATES_CHANNEL` : Updates Channel username without @ [Leave this if you don't have one]
 8. `SUDO_USERS` : ID of Users who can use Admins commands (for multiple users seperated by space)
-9. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
-Leave it blank if you do not need this feature.

 ## Requirements
 - Python 3.6 or Higher.